anjankant/LearnHTMLAgilityPack/README.md

 doc = web.load(“https://technologycrowds.com”);
 ```

-### Chapter 3: How to Get elements by class in Html Agility Pack C#
+### :v:	Chapter 3: How to Get elements by class in Html Agility Pack C#

 HtmlAgility is a very great tool as we have seen how it can be used to traverse the entire HTML content of webpages in C#, it can also be understood that the HTML content can be manipulated with much ease.